AlexsLemonade/OpenPBTA-analysis/README.md

 * Gene expression estimates from the [applied software packages](https://alexslemonade.github.io/OpenPBTA-manuscript/#gene-expression-abundance-estimation) are provided as a gene by sample matrix.
 * Gene Fusions produced by the [applied software packages](https://alexslemonade.github.io/OpenPBTA-manuscript/#rna-fusion-calling-and-prioritization) are provided as [Arriba TSV](doc/format/arriba-tsv-header.md) and [STARFusion TSV](doc/format/starfusion-tsv-header.md) respectively.
 * [Harmonized clinical data](https://alexslemonade.github.io/OpenPBTA-manuscript/#clinical-data-harmonization) are released as tab separated values.
-* [Independent specimen lists](https://alexslemonade.github.io/OpenPBTA-manuscript/#selection-of-independent-samples): For many participants there are multiple tumor specimens in the data set.
-For analyses such as co-occurence, where these replicates samples might cause bias, we have produced `independent-specimens*` files as tab separated values, with columns for participant ID and specimen ID.
+* For participants with multiple tumor specimens, [Independent specimen lists](https://alexslemonade.github.io/OpenPBTA-manuscript/#selection-of-independent-samples) are provided as TSV files with columns for participant ID and specimen ID.
+These files are used for analyses such as mutation co-occurence, where repeated samples might cause bias.
-There are four of these files, depending on need, including all combinations of:
+There are four of these files:
-  1. only WGS (`*.wgs.*`) or WGS + WXS when WGS is unavailable (`*.wgswxs.*`), and
-  2. only primary tumors (`*.primary.tsv`) or all available individuals (`*.primary-plus.tsv`).
+  1. `independent-specimens.wgs.primary.tsv` with WGS samples and only primary tumors
+  2. `independent-specimens.wgs.primary-plus.tsv` as above, but including non-primary tumors where a primary tumor samples is not available
+  3. `independent-specimens.wgswxs.primary.tsv` Only primary tumors, but with WXS where WGS is not available
+  4. `independent-specimens.wgswxs.primary-plus.tsv` as above, but including non-primary tumors where primary tumor sample are not available.

 ### Data Caveats